Huotes/CommitMaker/README.md

 Chuck Norris was the orginal sculptor of Mount Rushmore.
 He completed the entire project using only a bottle opener and a drywall trowel.

 What was going through the minds of all of Chuck Norris' victims before they died?
 His shoe.

+All arrays Chuck Norris declares are of infinite size, because Chuck Norris knows no bounds.